-one based on the costs of the next planned utility-scale renewable resource in the utility's IRP.17 Idaho Power is not subject to compliance with the RPS until 2025 and therefore the Commission has not yet required Idaho Power to offer renewable avoided cost prices.
-In 2011, the Commission issued an order adopting additional policies related to the provision of "renewable" avoided cost prices.18
+one based on the costs of the next planned utility-scale renewable resource in the utility's IRP.
+Idaho Power is not subject to compliance with the RPS until 2025 and therefore the Commission has not yet required Idaho Power to offer renewable avoided cost prices.
+In 2011, the Commission issued an order adopting additional policies related to the provision of "renewable" avoided cost prices.

 In 2012, the Commission opened a multi-phased general investigation into PURPA implementation and issued orders concluding Phase I in 2014, adopting a stipulation in 2015, and concluding Phase II in 2016.
-The Commission's 2014 order retained the 10 MW cap for standard contracts and avoided rates, the twenty-year contract term with a fixed-price term for 15 years (see Figure 1 below) and the differentiation between sufficiency period and deficiency period prices.19 However, the Commission ordered that adjustments would be made to deficiency-period avoided cost rates to take into account the capacity contribution of different resource types.
-The Commission also created an annual update process for avoided cost rates under which the utilities file avoided cost prices every May 1, with updated inputs for on- and off-peak forward market prices, natural gas prices, changes to the status of the Production Tax Credit, and any other action or change in an acknowledged IRP update relevant to the calculation of avoided costs.
-Also, the Commission authorized utilities to charge QFs for third-party transmission costs when a utility must acquire third-party transmission to move a QF's generation to load when the QF is located in a load pocket.20 Each utility filed avoided costs using the new methodology in 2014 in Docket No. UM 1610.
-Beginning in 2015, updates to avoided costs were tracked in a single docket per utility.21
+The Commission's 2014 order retained the 10 MW cap for standard contracts and avoided rates, the twenty-year contract term with a fixed-price term for 15 years (see Figure 1 below) and the differentiation between sufficiency period and deficiency period prices.
+However, the Commission ordered that adjustments would be made to deficiency-period avoided cost rates to take into account the capacity contribution of different resource types.
+The Commission also created an annual update process for avoided cost rates under which the utilities file avoided cost prices, changes to the status of the Production Tax Credit, and any other action or change in an acknowledged IRP update relevant to the calculation of avoided costs.
+Also, the Commission authorized utilities to charge QFs for third-party transmission costs when a utility must acquire third-party transmission to move a QF's generation to load when the QF is located in a load pocket.
+Each utility filed avoided costs using the new methodology in 2014 in Docket No. UM 1610.
+Beginning in 2015, updates to avoided costs were tracked in a single docket per utility.